 By Rusmaini Lenggogeni

-Corporate governance for certain types of companies and businesses is further regulated by the Financial Services Authority (Otoritas Jasa Keuangan or OJK).
+The Financial Services Authority (Otoritas Jasa Keuangan or OJK) further regulates corporate governance for certain types of companies and businesses.
 OJK regulations govern corporate governance requirements for the insurance and capital markets sectors, issuers and public companies.

 The GCG Code was first published in 2006.
 It must be noted that the GCG Code is not a legal instrument and as such does not have binding force on corporations in Indonesia.
 The GCG Code serves as a model that provides recommendations on the implementation of corporate governance in companies.